dfinity/examples/motoko/encrypted-notes-dapp/README.md

    dfx start --clean
    ```
 7. Install a local [Internet Identity (II)](https://smartcontracts.org/docs/ic-identity-guide/what-is-ic-identity.html) canister:
-   _Note_: If you have dfx identities set up, ensure you are using the identity you intend to use with the `--identity` flag. (didn't understand)
+   _Note_: If you have dfx identities set up, ensure you are using the identity you intend to use with the `--identity` flag.
    1. To install and deploy a canister run:
       ```sh
       dfx deploy internet_identity --argument '(null)'